KojoTrip/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that creates a directory named my_first_directory in the /tmp/ directory a script that moves the file betty from /tmp/ to /tmp/my_first_directory a script that deletes the file betty
+a script that creates a directory named my_first_directory in the /tmp/ directory a script that moves the file betty from /tmp/ to /tmp/my_first_directory a script that deletes the file betty a script that deletes the directory my_first_directory in the tmp directory